Generic selectors

 One of the rare stadiums to host two World Cup finals, the Estadio Azteca in Mexico is steeped in history, and a hugely significant cultural landmark in this football-mad country, as well as being one of the world’s biggest and most impressive footballing structures.

-The Azteca will host the first match of the tournament, which will include Mexico, with that occasion already set to be one of the liveliest, most colourful and awe-inspiring sights that will be seen at the finals.
+The Azteca will host the first match of the tournament, which will feature Mexico, with that occasion already set to be one of the liveliest, most colourful, and awe-inspiring sights seen at the finals.

 8. Stadio Diego Armando Maradona